Noweisri/Encryption-Algorithms-GUI/README.md

 JButton HashBtn = new JButton("HASH");
 HashBtn.addActionListener(new ActionListener() {
 	public void actionPerformed(ActionEvent e) {
-	// Here Implement Hash algorithm
+	// Here Implement the Hash algorithm
 	}
 });
 ```

-## Pull Request Steps
+## Upload Project Guide <sub>Using pull request</sub>
-1. You Should to push your code on githup by git
+1. You Should push your code on GitHub by git
-2. then make pull request to we get your code solution as the figure
+2. then make a pull request to get your code solution as the figure
 ![Screenshot 2023-11-13 230808](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/362e7c00-3410-4748-b641-8bbe55b53eb3)

 ![Screenshot 2023-11-13 231139](https://github.com/Noweisri/Encryption-Algorithms-GUI/assets/103143696/14f794c5-0823-4bcb-a516-7d02c5aca0a9)